 As mind blowing as the technology is, the

 magic really begins to shine when you begin to dive into the decision making process behind the introduction.
 In a 2014 PWC study, 55% of banking executives viewed non-traditional players as a threat to traditional banks.
 Moreover, 46% of executives perceive smaller banks as capturing a larger share of the market through increasing differentiation.
 The innovation we are seeing now in 2016 is the result that fear amalgamating into action by the executive teams.
+Historically, non-traditional players such as Tangerine (previously ING Direct) have entered the market and taken a large chuck of the big banks market share.
+These innovative new players have kept executives up at night since the 90s.
+And, it should have.
+Banking executives witnessed their friends in the Hamptons lose their positions as their companies lost market share to Amazon and Apple.

 In terms of the consumer life cycle, millennials are needed to sustain future growth among banks.
 Once a consumer starts a family, they possess the largest amount of investable assets and take on the most debt.
 They need to be innovative enough to prevent a technology company from entering the banking market.
 Like the old saying goes, the best defence is a strong offense, and their offensive strides in innovation are simply a way of defending their market share.